-I wish we had a beekeeping supply store in Newfoundland so I could try on bee suits and jackets before I bought them.
 I have two beekeeping suits, one with an attached hood, one without.
 Both are supposedly exactly the same size, but one of them rides a little tight when I bend over or bend down.
 Very annoying.
 I keep that one around for guests who are shorter than me.
-I also have a hooded jacket that looks like this when I spread it out on our back deck at 5:30pm:
+I also have a hooded jacket that looks like this when I spread it out on my back deck at 5:30pm in April:

 It looks like Pac-Man’s mouth because I sewed the back brim of the hood to the bottom of the hood like this:

 It might not seem like much, but it’s a huge improvement in the design of the jacket.
 The front of the hood will always stay wide open and the brim will never fall in my face again.
 I get the widest possible view and nothing ever obstructs my vision — thanks to my magic modification of the brim.
 From this day forth, it shall be known as the Mud Songsâ„¢ Patented Beekeeper’s Jacket… until someone steals the idea from me.

 July 2021: I don’t use wide-brimmed bee jackets or suits anymore.
 Most of the time I just wear a basic hat-and-veil combo, but when I want more protection, I wear a ventilated bee jacket with what some people call a fencing hood.

 you are right! they are hot and not to wear much under them.
 I bought a hood that has a mesh t-shirt or vest that I can wear just with a light shirt for easy work or coveralls for indepth jobs.

 I’m surprised you wear the jacket and veil/hood.
 I normally just throw on a white shirt.
 And if the bees are grumpy, I will put on my hat with veil.
 But I usually don’t keep it on very long.

 I find if I treat the bees well, they treat me well.
 I rarely, rarely get stung.